frkatona/PSU_Cluster_JobExample/readme.md

 ## To-do

-- [ ] figure out how to deal with python libraries in the job script (just make sure they're installed on the cluster for my account?  import them as modules with the bash script?)
+- [x] find python library import methods (for now importing conda in the batch seems fine)

+- [ ] surely there must be a way to avoid the CRLF issue with the .sh file (maybe a setting in the portal? or a way to convert the file to LF in the portal?).
+Git automatically converts to CRLF on Windows, so it's a pain to have to convert it back to LF every time

 - [ ] if a job does not complete before the time limit, do the output and error files still get made or should the script account for this possibility by routinely updating its progress and be coded such that it can resume from where it left off?

-- [ ] if I load a required module in the bash script, will it be available to the python script?
-And does it stay loaded until deallocation?